Details

 A number of epithermal gold prospects and showings have been discovered on the property including the JJ, Discovery, Deadwood, Ember, Backburn and Zebra prospects.
 The Discovery, Deadwood, Ember, and Backburn showings define the Deadwood-Backburn trend (the "DBT"), a 3,000 m long east-west trending structural corridor defined by weakly to strongly clay and silica altered volcanic rocks and coincident gold in soil geochemical anomalies.

-Styles of mineralization identified within the property include (1) multi-stage massive veins with associated breccia zones and intense proximal silica to distal argillic alteration (JJ, Ember, and Discovery) and (2) narrow stockwork veinlets with moderate, albeit pervasive silica and minor clay alteration (Deadwood and Backburn).
+Styles of mineralization identified within the property include (1) multi-stage massive veins with associated breccia zones and intense proximal silica to distal argillic alteration (e.g. JJ, Ember, and Discovery) and (2) narrow stockwork veinlets with moderate, albeit pervasive silica and minor clay alteration (e.g. Deadwood and Backburn).
 Mineralization is associated with early east-west, moderately to steeply-dipping normal faults.
 In general, the gold showings appear to occur between 100 and 300 m below a formational contact within the Spences Bridge Group, which has been postulated to be a paleosurface during hydrothermal activity and epithermal mineralization.

 JJ Zone